 Having one convertible is (almost) as good as having two cars in your garage.
 With the top up, a convertible can be as practical as a coupe.
 But with the touch of a button (and perhaps a few un-latchings), your ride to work can be a whole lot more fun.

-For more information on convertibles and related topics, check out the links on the next page.
+For more information on convertibles and related topics, check out the links below.